 I just returned from a two week trip to Sicily with Daniel.
 It was great to get away, just the two of us.
 We walked, we ate, we walked some more.
 We looked at a lot of Greek and Roman ruins, absorbed the incredible history of Sicily, a country who welcomed many different cultures and managed to keep bits and pieces of all of them.
 Then we ate some more.

-The seafood in Sicily is incredible if you stick with the local fish.
+The seafood in Sicily is incredible.
 There is an endless supply of swordfish, sea bass, scorpion fish and crustaceans.
 One of my favorite dishes is Spaghetti Alle vongole Veraci.
 Vongole Veraci are small Manila clams.
 They meat is more delicate and sweeter than other types of clams and the shells are small and beautifully colored with purple.

 I hope you enjoy this dish as much as we did, sitting at a table by the sea.